 Open Door Policy Does not Save Claim

 The court further found that the existence of a second policy enforced by Publix, an "Open Door Policy" inviting employees to make complaints to any managing employee, did not assist the employees in their claim, because the Open Door Policy specifically required employees to go to the next highest level of management "or to the top" to get a complaint resolved, which they did not do.
 Accordingly, the court held that the employees themselves had unreasonably delayed utilizing the company's sexual harassment complaint procedures, and denied the plaintiffs' claim.

-The Eleventh Circuit's decision is favorable to employers and hopefully will be adopted by the Tenth Circuit Court of Appeals, which has jurisdiction over Utah.
-Nonetheless, employers should consider training all managers who receive harassment complaints to pass them along to the employee(s) designated to receive complaints under the employer's harassment policy.
+The Eleventh Circuit's decision is favorable to employers and has been adopted by other jurisdictions.
+Regardless, employers should consider training all managers who receive harassment complaints to pass them along to the employee(s) designated to receive complaints under the employer's harassment policy.
 This will reduce the risk presented to employers whose managers, albiet even the wrong ones under the harassment policy, know of complaints but take no action.